geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 4. On the **Canvas app from blank** window that appears, enter a name for your app (anything that you want) in the **App name** field, and in the **Format** section, select the **Phone** option.

-5. Scroll down to the bottom of the window and select **Create**.
+5. Select the **Create** button at the bottom of the window.
 If a **Welcome to Power Apps studio** dialog box appears, select **Skip**.

-6. Notice how in the **Tree view** pane, none of the browse, detail, or edit screens appear under the **Screens** tab.
+6. In the **Power Apps** studio, notice how in the **Tree view** pane, none of the browse, detail, or edit screens appear under the **Screens** tab.
 Those screens were automatically created when you created an app from an existing data source, as you did in the prior lab exercise.
 But when creating a canvas app from scratch, as you are doing here, you must manually create those screens.
 ‎
 ‎**Screen1** is the only screen in the Tree view pane since it is the name of the blank screen that appears on the canvas.
-By default, the font size on the screen is so small (20%) that you cannot read it.
+By default, the font size on the screen is so small (20%) that it is difficult to read.
 Use the slider to increase the font size.
 While the text on the screen says **Add an item from the insert pane or connect to data**, do not select either of these options at this time.
 You will eventually configure the properties of this screen from the **Insert** pane, but for now, let’s begin by renaming this app screen.
 ‎
 ‎In the **Tree view** pane, select the **ellipses** icon that appears to the right of **Screen1**.
 In the menu that appears, select **Rename**, and then enter **BrowseScreen1** as the new screen name (this will keep the screen name consistent with the naming convention that is used when Power Apps automatically creates screens for an app).